DealExpress/mcp-server/README.md

 # @dealx/mcp-server

 This is a Model Context Protocol (MCP) server for the [DealX platform](https://dealx.com.ua).
-It allows other LLMs to interact with the [DealX platform](https://dealx.com.ua), specifically to search for ads.
+It allows LLMs to interact with the DealX platform, specifically to search for ads.

 ## Table of Contents